-The bill amends Florida Statutes to enhance regulations on the use of wireless communications devices while operating a motor vehicle, introducing a prohibition on handheld use and requiring hands-free accessories for sustained use.
-It revises the short title to the "Florida Hands-Free Driving Law" and updates the legislative intent to improve roadway safety and reduce crashes associated with wireless device usage.
-Key terms such as "handheld manner" and "hands-free accessory" are defined, and penalties for violations are established, including civil penalties and points on a driver's license.
-The bill also mandates mandatory hearings for individuals cited for infractions resulting in crashes and specifies penalties for violations in school and work zones.
+This bill amends Florida Statutes to enhance regulations on the use of wireless communications devices while operating a motor vehicle, introducing a prohibition on handheld use and requiring hands-free accessories for sustained use.
+It revises the short title to the "Florida Hands-Free Driving Law" and updates the legislative intent to prioritize roadway safety and crash prevention.
+Key terms such as "handheld manner" and "hands-free accessory" are defined, and exceptions for emergency situations are outlined.
+The bill establishes penalties for violations, including civil penalties and points on a driver's license for infractions leading to crashes, and mandates attendance at a hearing for certain traffic infractions.

 S 1318 c1: 316.305, 316.306, 318.14, 318.19